ImperialCardioGenetics/UTRannotator/README.md

 `vep -i test.vcf --tab -plugin UTRannotator -o test.output`

+If you are using offline version of VEP, it is essential to use reference genome.

+`vep -i test.vcf --cache --assembly GRCh38 --fasta /path/to/GRCh38.fa --offline --plugin UTRannotator -o test.output`

 Note, it's necessary to add option `--minimal` to transform the alleles into minimal representations if it hasn't been transformed beforehand, especially for variants represented with rs IDs from dbSNP.

 ## Output format